oracle/terraform-provider-oci/website/docs/r/database_management_external_db_system_discovery.html.markdown

 	* `home_directory` - The location of the DB home.
 	* `host_name` - The name of the host on which the external listener is running.
 	* `instance_name` - The name of the ASM instance.
+	* `is_auto_enable_pluggable_database` - Indicates whether Diagnostics & Management should be enabled automatically for all the pluggable databases in the container database.
 	* `is_cluster` - Indicates whether the Oracle Database is part of a cluster.
 	* `is_flex_cluster` - Indicates whether the cluster is an Oracle Flex Cluster or not.
 	* `is_flex_enabled` - Indicates whether Oracle Flex ASM is enabled or not.